benhiepcse/MHH-BTL/CONTRIBUTIONS.md

 - Tested two toy and two real-data instances, producing 2 SAT, 2 UNSAT, and 0 UNKNOWN results.

+### 2353150 Vo Duy Thong - W02-T1
+- Complete the sets $I$, $J$, $C$ and all necessary parameters.
+- Write all hard regulations, including No double-booking, Capacity and Availability in first-order formula.
+- Verify the domain of each variable and quantifier.
+- Provide natural language explanations for every formula.
+- Implement a validator (predicate_validator.py) to detect basic formal/syntactic errors.

 | Member (StudentID Name) | Contribution % | Signature |
 |---|---|---|